at Mary Baldwin University

 Djuric was commissioned in 1983 through Officer Training School.
 She has operated space systems at three space wings and Headquarters 14th Air Force.
 In 2004, she deployed to Southwest Asia as Director of Space Forces for operations Enduring Freedom and Iraqi Freedom.
 She has commanded at the squadron, group and wing levels, and has served on staffs at the Air Force Personnel Center, U.S. Strategic Command and Headquarters U.S. Air Force.
 Prior to her current assignment, she was Commander, Jeanne M. Holm Center for Officer Accessions and Citizen Development, Maxwell Air Force Base, Alabama.

-Gen. Djuric is the commandant of cadets for the Virginia Women’s Institute for Leadership (VWIL) and special assistant to the president at Mary Baldwin College, effective October 1, 2013.
+Gen. Djuric is the commandant of cadets for the Virginia Women’s Institute for Leadership (VWIL) and senior advisor to the president at Mary Baldwin University.

 In December 2017, Dr. Deborah “Deb” Greubel assumed the duties of Murphy Deming College of Health Sciences’ Vice President and Dean.